RayKitajima/SwiftApiAdapter/README.md

 ]
 let response = await apiConnector.requester.processJsonApi(
     endpoint: endpoint,
-    method: "POST",
+    method: "GET",
     headers: headers,
-    body: requestData
+    body: "" // Empty body for GET request
 )
 ```

 #### Using ApiContentLoader to Load API Content

 This example demonstrates how to use `ApiContentLoader` to load specific data from an API response into your application.
 The example fetches a value keyed by `"result"` within the nested `"data"` JSON object.

 1. **Define ApiContent**: